Here are the most commonly asked questions I hear regarding voice overs:

 10. “I am [shy/ awkward/ and “outsider”/ have speech issues/ have an unsupportive family, etc].
 How can I overcome this to become an actor?”

 There are a lot of successful actors who started out shy and awkward (and who still are when they aren’t working).
-Many in fact all kinds of personal or even psychological issues and challenges.
-Maybe most?
-It probably has a lot to do with why they are so good at acting!
+Many of us in fact have all kinds of personal or psychological issues and challenges.
+(Maybe most of us?)
+It probably has a lot to do with why we are so good at acting!
 Also, some very successful voice actors had to overcome speech impediments (e.g. James Earl Jones).

-Feeling an unsupported, beaten down “outsider” may turn out to be the rocket fuel that powers a great performer!
+Feeling an unsupported, beaten down “outsider” or ostracized weirdo may turn out to be the rocket fuel that powers a great performer!
 Most successful actors were outsiders once (or still are!).
 A good actor finds a way to tap into these perceived “disadvantages” dealt by fate, and use them to her/his advantage!
 Some become who they are inspite of their surroundings!
 The challenge drives them forward, can be their rocket fuel, even!

 But look, I’m not a counselor, a speech therapist or even a certified teacher.
 I have laid out all the lessons and tools I’ve learned for you to use, if you wish.
-All I can do beyond that is encourage you to believe in yourself and find your own ways to explore this and have fun with it and see where it goes.
+All I can do beyond that is encourage you to believe in yourself and find your own ways to explore this art form and have fun with it– see where it goes.

 For a start, try some of the things I suggest as far as getting into a show or a class or try practicing reading out loud.
 Think of it as testing out a new hobby and see where it if you like it and where it leads you.